Skip to main content

 Drug class: VMAT2 inhibitors

-Austedo XR is used in adults to treat involuntary muscle movements (chorea) caused by Huntington's disease.
-This medicine is not a cure for Huntington's disease and will not treat other symptoms of this condition.
+Austedo (deutetrabenazine) is used to treat chorea (sudden involuntary movements) caused by Huntington's disease (an inherited disease that causes the progressive breakdown of nerve cells in the brain).
+It is not a cure for Huntington's disease and will not treat other symptoms of this condition.

-Austedo XR is also used in adults to treat symptoms of tardive dyskinesia, a nervous system disorder.
+Austedo is also used in adults to treat symptoms of tardive dyskinesia (TD), a nervous system disorder.
 Tardive dyskinesia causes repetitive uncontrolled muscle movements, usually in the face (chewing, lip smacking, frowning, tongue movement, blinking or eye movement).

-Some people have thoughts about suicide while taking Austedo XR.
+Some people have thoughts about suicide while taking Austedo for Huntington's disease.
 Stay alert to changes in your mood or symptoms.
 Your family or caregivers should also watch for sudden changes in your behavior.

 Some side effects may actually be signs that your Huntington's disease is progressing.
 Your doctor will need to check your progress on a regular basis.

-Austedo XR may cause serious side effects.
+Deutetrabenazine may cause other serious side effects.
 Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.